Nnamdi Okonkwo: Career

 Nnamdi John Okonkwo commenced his banking career in the financial services industry in 1990 at Merchant Bank of Africa, Nigeria.
 In 1993, he moved to Guaranty Trust Bank (GTBank) and rose to become a branch manager before moving on to other banks.

-Mr. Okonkwo then worked with other financial institutions before he joined United Bank for Africa (UBA) Plc.
+Okonkwo then worked with other financial institutions before he joined United Bank for Africa (UBA) Plc.
 While at UBA, he held various managerial and leadership positions.
 He was once Regional Bank Head in Lagos; Regional Director, Federal Capital, Nigeria; Project Director, and Head of Corporate Banking and Multinational Corporates Division; Managing Director/CEO of UBA Ghana; and finally, Regional CEO of the bank’s West Africa Monetary Zone covering Ghana, Liberia and Sierra Leone.

 In 2012, Nnamdi Okonkwo left UBA and joined Fidelity Bank Plc., Nigeria.
 He joined as the Executive Director in charge of the Bank’s businesses in Southern Nigeria.
 He was tasked with the responsibility of overseeing the bank’s entire business across Southern Nigeria excluding Lagos and West.

 Nnamdi Okonkwo held the Executive Director position until January 1, 2014, when he was appointed the Managing Director/CEO of Fidelity Bank.
 As the Managing Director, he oversaw the bank’s general activities.
 His tenure ended on December 31, 2019.